jbogensperger/DRUG_CROSSNER/README.md

 # DRUG-CrossNER

-This project is an adaptation of the original CrossNER implementation.
+This project is an adaptation of the original CrossNER implementation ( https://github.com/zliucr/CrossNER ).
 All further information about the original Project, paper citation etc. can be found in the next section.

 Our DRUG-CrossNER project is focused on the detection of "drug" entities in Darknet Markets.
 Therefore we created our own Drug-NER dataset with over 3.500 item listings from the Dreammarket.